|

 Explanation

-In genealogy the records obtained during research are referred to as either "primary"
+In genealogy the records obtained during research

-or "secondary" .
+"secondary" .

-Primary records are usually original documents or copies of original
+Primary records are usually original

-documents.
-These records are considered the most reliable resources.
+records are considered the most reliable

+resources.
 Examples:

 - Diaries and Journals